-When becoming ISO 14001:2015 certified, Parker set ambitious goals.
-Parker's Precision Fluidics Division was getting two trash and one recycling pickup each week.
+When becoming ISO 14001:2015 certified, Precision Fluidics Division of Parker Hannifin was getting two trash and one recycling pickup each week.
 The goal was to reverse those numbers.
 It was achieved in 18 months by training, raising awareness to all employees, increasing recycling bins throughout the facility with signs/labeling, and constant monitoring.
 Goals of this magnitude take time and planning, but the environmental rewards are immense.

 Helping our customers and our team

 Precision Fluidics is a great example of an organization set on reducing its environmental impact.
 A goal was set to improve the durability of product packaging and eliminate landfill waste at a customer location by introducing recyclable materials.
 A few simple adjustments were made such as using recyclable trays instead of bubble wrap, bubble bags, and foam inside each shipping container.
 The change resulted in energy savings, trash reduction, and reduction in the weight production needed of each box.
 The total result was almost 64,000 pieces of foam a year eliminated from landfill, 100% percent recyclable packaging, and a simpler tray packaging system.

 Transitioning to a tray system reduced the weight the production team needs to handle when transporting from the production cell to shipping, providing a much-appreciated safety and ergonomic improvement.
 Another exciting feature of the new packaging is that our product is even more secure during shipment.
 Following the ISTA (International Safe Transit Association) test procedure, Precision Fluidics validated the new packaging to be an improvement over the non-recycled foam — reducing the risk of shipping damage and increasing the product quality when it's received at our customers' locations.